MarkSchu/site/article-drafts/what-are-web-browser-cookies.md

-What are Web Browser Cookies?
-publish
+publish=true
+date=9/17/2019
 ---
+# What are Web Browser Cookies?

 A web browser cookie is a way to store data that is associated with a website on a web browser.
 The best way to understand this is to understand a problem that cookies solve.

 Imagine that you want to create a web site or web app that does the following.
 When a browser loads the web page for the first time, the web page shows a message like this: